What Will My Baby Look Like?

 Furthermore, Kate Garber, Ph.D., director of education in the Department of Human Genetics at Emory University School of Medicine in Atlanta, says that "Most traits are actually determined by many genes working together, rather than a single gene."

 What that means is that the interplay of genes can create all sorts of unexpected traits.
-As an example, eye color which is determined by the amount of melanin or brown pigment in the iris can result in a wide variety of hues.
-Therefore, it is possible for 2 blue-eyed parents to have brown-eyed offspring and vice versa.
+As an example, eye color, which is determined by the amount of melanin or brown pigment in the iris, can result in a wide variety of hues.
+Therefore, it is possible for two blue-eyed parents to have brown-eyed offspring and vice versa.

-There is also such a thing called dominant feature.
-This means that only one parent needs to have the feature to possibly pass on the gene through generations.
-Examples of dominant features are dimples, freckles, cleft chin, hairy earlobes and widow's peak.
+There is also something called a dominant feature.
+This means that only one parent needs to have the feature to potentially pass on the gene through generations.
+Examples of dominant features are dimples, freckles, cleft chin, hairy earlobes, and widow's peak.

 To get an idea of what facial features your child may inherit, look at photos of family members and relatives over generations.
 If most family members have dimples or a prominent chin, then there is a fairly strong indication that these traits will likely be passed on to the child.

 Another scenario would be, if the dad carries only a dominant gene for brown hair and mom carries only a recessive gene for blond, all children should have brown hair.
-But when the children marry a blond spouse, some grandchildren will have the possibility of having blond hair.
+But when the children marry a blond spouse, some grandchildren could have blond hair.

 3D and 4D Ultrasound

 This new technology is amazing.
-It is possible to capture baby's first Images in colored photos and video, and preserve the memories for the whole family to enjoy.
-However, the safety of this souvenir ultrasound baby scans is still in question, though generally the technique is considered safe.
+It is possible to capture baby's first images in photos and videos and preserve the memories for the whole family to enjoy.
+However, the safety of this ultrasound baby scan is still in question, though generally the technique is considered safe.
 Doctors recommend that parents try to avoid doing too many "souvenir" ultrasounds as there are still some questions as to how safe the procedure is.